cueblox/starter-azure-blog/README.md

 Download [CueBlox](https://github.com/cueblox/blox) and use `blox` commands to work with the content. `blox new` and `blox build` will be the most commonly used commands.
 Commit and push your content to have it automatically deployed to the REST/GraphQL endpoint.

+Schemata are in the `/schemata` folder.
+You can see which fields are available for each content model by investigating the definitions.

 ## Blog Template

 Blog template is from [next.js examples](https://github.com/vercel/next.js/tree/canary/examples), Copyright Vercel, Inc. Licensed under the MIT License.